All Products

 Data Transmission Service:Create an account for a self-managed MySQL database and configure binary logging

-Before you configure a DTS task that uses a self-managed MySQL database as the source, create a database account and enable binary logging.
-DTS requires both to pass the precheck and run incremental data migration, data synchronization, or change tracking tasks.
+Before using a self-managed MySQL database as a DTS source, create a database account and enable binary logging.
+Both are required to pass the precheck for incremental migration, synchronization, or change tracking.

 Prerequisites